Bucks County's Top 5 Apple-Picking Orchards

 The scenic countryside of Bucks County is known for its spectacular fall foliage.
 But the cool autumn weather brings more than just the changing of the leaves, it also brings the arrival of apple picking season!

-Enjoy u-pick, family festivals, a scratch bakery, full service deli and homemade ice cream while you pick apples at Tabora Farm and Orchard!
-They also have animals, a huge sandbox and more than 200 freshly made items daily in their quaint 200-year-old barn!
+Enjoy family festivals, a scratch bakery, full service deli and homemade ice cream while you pick apples at Tabora Farm and Orchard.
+They also have animals, a huge sandbox and more than 200 freshly made items daily in their quaint barn.

-Located in New Hope, Solebury Orchards is known for their high quality fruit and picturesque country setting, and picking your own fruit is the perfect way to enjoy the scenery.
-Pick through apples of many different varieties.
-During weekends in September, October and the first weekend of November, there are wagon rides through the orchards to make your apple picking experience even better.
+Located in New Hope, Solebury Orchards is known for their high quality fruit and picturesque country setting.
+Pick through apples of many different varieties while enjoying the scenery.
+During weekends in the fall, there are apple cider, apple cider doughnuts and wagon rides through the orchards to make your apple picking experience even better.

 Look for firm fruit without bruises or blemishes.
 Don't worry about the apple's coloring.
 That depends more on the variety of apple than whether it's ripe or not.
 A ripe apple will be crisp and firm.
 Roll the apple upward off the branch and give it a little twist, keeping the stem on to keep the apple fresher longer.
 Don't pull the apple straight away from the tree and don't shake the branches.
 If the apple you're after lands on the ground, just pick it up.
 It should be perfectly fine!
 Gently place, don't throw, fresh picked apples in bags or baskets to avoid bruising.